Permutation properties of Dickson and Chebyshev polynomials and connections to number theory: Alternate proofs

 \section{Alternate proofs}

 Some results of this article are proved using Dickson polynomials, but may be stated without them.
 One can ask whether there is an alternate proof that uses cleverness instead of Dickson polynomials.
-Here we give three such examples that were communicated to the author.
+Here are two such examples that were communicated to the author.